travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ![The unutilized buffer: The Žlijeb mountain hut.](/assets/images/trips/zlijeb/zlijeb-3.jpg)

-We were "light" by necessity — no extra clothes, no food, and no toothbrushes.
+We were "light" by necessity.
+No extra clothes, no food, and no toothbrushes.

 ![The summit wall, read from below.](/assets/images/trips/zlijeb/zlijeb-bottom.jpg)

 Reaching the precipice, the scale of the landscape hit hard.
-The massive wall of Veliki Kuk dominates the view from above — a sheer vertical drop that takes a moment to fully register.
+The massive wall of Veliki Kuk dominates the view from above, a sheer vertical drop that takes a moment to fully register.

 ![The sudden vertical shock.](/assets/images/trips/zlijeb/zlijeb-4.jpg)

 ![A valley swallowed by distance below, Veliki Kuk above.](/assets/images/trips/zlijeb/zlijeb-5.jpg)

-The famous "Instagram Bench" was occupied by hikers less interested in the abyss and more focused on their **iQOS devices** and probably social media metrics.
-It was a classic **Goodhart's Law** scenario: when a scenic spot becomes a target for a photo, the actual appreciation of nature is sacrificed for the metric of the "like."
+The famous "Instagram bench" was occupied by hikers less interested in the abyss and more focused on their iQOS devices and probably social media metrics.
+It was a classic Goodhart's Law scenario.
+When a scenic spot becomes a target for a photo, the actual appreciation of nature is sacrificed for the metric of the "like".

 Nearby, a squirrel feeder was covered in inscriptions.
-Among them, we found the familiar **"Rulof, Lucy"** — a name we've encountered as graffiti across the urban landscape of Sarajevo.
+Among them, we found the familiar "Rulof, Lucy", a name we've encountered as graffiti across the urban landscape of Sarajevo.

 ![Urban leakage: The Rulof signature on the vertical frontier.](/assets/images/trips/zlijeb/zlijeb-rulof.jpg)